-Climate change—and the environment more broadly—isn’t one of Data2X’s core focus areas, but we recognize that it is a critical driver for development progress, and also an area that is rife with gender data gaps.
+Climate change — and the environment more broadly — isn’t one of Data2X’s core focus areas, but we recognize that it is a critical driver for development progress, and it is also an area that is rife with gender data gaps.

 This connection between gender and climate change, and the gender data needs that underpin this work, is underscored by the new report released last week by the Intergovernmental Panel on Climate Change (IPCC)—the UN body tasked with evaluating the latest climate change science.